VirtusLab/ide-probe/README.md

 #### Motivation

-Sometimes, unit tests cannot be used to reliably reproduce a failure or test some specific feature.
+Sometimes, unit tests cannot be used to reproduce a failure or test some specific feature reliably.
 This happens because the testing environment used by IDEs most often differs from the actual, production-like environment experienced by the user.
-Be it a disabled UI, forced single threaded execution, or just different control flow, the unit tests are just not the right tool to use sometimes.
+Be it a disabled UI, forced single-threaded execution, or just a different control flow, the unit tests are just not the right tool to use sometimes.

 Using Probe fixes those problems at the non-avoidable cost of slightly longer execution time when compared to unit tests.
-With it, not only a proper environment is used but one can also guard against new classes of errors, like:
+With it, not only a proper environment is used, but one can also guard against new classes of errors, like:
 - UI freezes
 - background plugin errors
 - unexpected behavior after starting or restarting IDE sessions